 Assembling the Quilt

 9. Join the rows in numerical order.
 Place row 2 over row 1, right sides together.
-Using 3 stitches for anchoring the threads and small whipstitches for joining the fabric folds, sew the edges of the pieces together, bending the papers as needed to match the edges and corners.
+Sew the edges of the pieces together, bending the papers as needed to match the edges and corners.

 10. Add the rows one at a time, and remove the papers, if desired, once a row is completely surrounded.
-Doing so as you go makes the quilt a bit lighter to handle for sewing subsequent rows, but you can wait until the quilt is completed before removing papers if desired.
+Doing so as you go makes the quilt a bit lighter to handle for sewing subsequent rows.

 11. Once the quilt is complete, remove any remaining papers and press the quilt top flat.

 12. Open out the turn-under of the outside edge pieces and press again.

 13. Layer the backing (wrong side up), batting, and quilt top (right side up).
 Baste the layers together.
 Quilt as desired.
 The featured quilt was hand quilted with perle cotton using vertical lines between the diamond points and outlining around the diamonds.

 14. Trim the excess quilt top, batting, and backing 1/4” beyond the seam line where the papers have been.